 New Zealand is an awesome place for skiing and we are very lucky to have a number of amazing ski fields throughout the country, making skiing in New Zealand super accessible.
 Whether you’re in the North or South Island, a ski field is never too far away and no matter whether you’re a beginner or a budding slalom champion, there’s a destination to suit all levels.
 Skiing in New Zealand is right up there with our favourite past times.
-We love to welcome visitors from around the world during the winter months in search of the powdery white stuff – Australians love our winter snow and we love to see them on our slopes.
+Visitors from around the world have journeyed here during the winter months in search of the powdery white stuff.

-We are lucky here in New Zealand to have some of the best ski fields in the world so we decided to take a look at 7 of the best places to go skiing in New Zealand this weekend – we’d love to hear from you if you hit the slopes and send us your best photos so we can share them with our fans on Facebook.
+We are lucky here in New Zealand to have some of the best ski fields in the world so we decided to take a look at 7 of the best places to go skiing in New Zealand this Winter.
+Here are seven of our favourite New Zealand ski resorts – which ones will you be heading to this winter?

 Top 7 places to ski in New Zealand this winter

 Wanaka – Cardrona and Treble Cone

 We’re definitely a bit biased with this one but Cardrona is one of our all-time favourites.
 It’s actually accessible from Wanaka or Queenstown and we have partnered with them this winter to offer Go Rentals’ customers a 10% discount through our exclusive GO Play programme.

 Wanaka itself is actually an awesome place to base yourself if you are looking for something a bit more relaxed but still want some world-class skiing.
 With two awesome ski fields at Cardrona and Treble Cone and a relaxed atmosphere in the town, this is a great option for those who want to focus more on the skiing than the apres-ski!